It's clear to most merchants (72% to be exact) that shopping cart abandonment is a real problem.

 The Baymard study revealed that 37% of people abandon their carts because they’re forced to create an account before completing their purchase.
 A study by Moovweb, a mobile web ecommerce platform, revealed that conversion rates for shoppers who use guest check-in and those who were logged in were identical and that the logged in users spent an average of 10% more than guest users.
 Even so, there’s still a strong case to be made for giving users the guest checkout option.
 The Moovweb study revealed that mobile shoppers are 1.2x more likely to select guest checkout rather than logging in and that guest checkout tends to improve mobile conversion rates.

 The Baymard study’s third top reason that users abandon their carts was due to a long or complicated checkout process.
 Nearly 30% of US online shoppers have abandoned an order due to this reason.
+Even slow load times on your checkout pages can lead to cart abandonment.
 Baymard did a large-scale usability study on the checkout process which revealed that checkout flow could be simplified to as little as 12-14 form elements (7-8 if only including form fields), but most US ecommerce sites contain over 23 elements (14 if only including form fields).

 4.)
 Hidden costs